 Functionality noted in this topic is available to targeted users as part of a preview release.
 The content and the functionality are subject to change.
 For more information about preview releases, see Service update availability.

 This topic describes the retail transaction consistency checker functionality introduced in Microsoft Dynamics 365 for Finance and Operations version 8.1.3.
 The consistency checker identifies and isolates inconsistent transactions before they are picked up by the statement posting process.

-When a statement is posted in Retail, posting can fail due to inconsistent data in the retail transaction tables.
-The data issue may be caused by by unforeseen issues in the point of sale (POS) application, or if transactions were incorrectly imported from third-party POS systems.
+When a statement is posted in Microsoft Dynamics 365 for Retail, posting can fail due to inconsistent data in the retail transaction tables.
+The data issue may be caused by unforeseen issues in the point of sale (POS) application, or if transactions were incorrectly imported from third-party POS systems.
 Examples of how these inconsistencies may appear include:

 - The transaction total on the header table does not match the transaction total on the lines.

 - The line count on the header table does not match with the number of lines in the transaction table.

 - Taxes on the header table do not match the tax amount on the lines.

 When inconsistent transactions are picked up by the statement posting process, inconsistent sales invoices and payment journals are created, and the entire statement posting process fails as a result.
 Recovering the statements from such a state involves complex data fixes across multiple transaction tables.
 The retail transaction consistency checker prevents such issues.